Dan Boyle (ice hockey)

 Daniel Denis Boyle (born July 12, 1976) is a Canadian former professional ice hockey defenceman who played in the National Hockey League (NHL).
-Undrafted, Boyle played in the NHL for the Florida Panthers, the Tampa Bay Lightning, with whom he won the Stanley Cup in 2004, the San Jose Sharks and the New York Rangers.
+Undrafted, Boyle played in the NHL for the Florida Panthers; Tampa Bay Lightning, with which he won the Stanley Cup in 2004; San Jose Sharks; and New York Rangers.

 Collegiate career

 Boyle played junior hockey for the Gloucester Rangers of the Canadian Junior Hockey League and signed to play US college hockey for Miami University of the CCHA.
-Boyle established himself quickly, making the first-team All-Rookie team in 1994-95, the All-CCHA First Team in 1996-97 and 1997-98, and being named a first-team All-American in both 1997 and 1998.
+Boyle established himself quickly, making the first-team All-Rookie team in 1994–95, the All-CCHA First Team in 1996–97 and 1997–98, and being named a first-team All-American in both 1997 and 1998.
 He was Miami's record holder for goals in a game by a defenseman (3) and points in a season by a defenseman (54).
 During his career, he ranked second at Miami in career assists (107), ninth in career points (147) and third in assists in a season (43 in 1997).
-In 1996-97, Boyle helped Miami to a 27-12-1 (.688) mark and the program's second ever appearance in the NCAA Tournament.
+In 1996–97, Boyle helped Miami to a 27–12–1 (.688) mark and the program's second ever appearance in the NCAA Tournament.
 Boyle was named to the Miami University Athletic Hall of Fame in 2007.

 Professional career

 Florida Panthers

 Undrafted in any NHL Entry Draft after four years of college hockey at Miami University, the under-sized defender was signed as a free agent by the Florida Panthers on March 30, 1998.
-He played his first two seasons in the Panthers' farm system in the American Hockey League (AHL), earning All-Rookie Team honours in 1999, as well as Second Team All-Star honours in 1999 and 2000.
+Boyle was signed by Florida after being scouted by Bill Davich, a golf instructor for Miami University and part time scout for the Panthers saw him play; the Panthers were the only team to have interest in Boyle.
+He played the majority of his first two seasons in the Panthers' farm system in the American Hockey League (AHL), earning All-Rookie Team honours in 1999, as well as Second Team All-Star honours in 1999 and 2000.
 Boyle earned a full-time roster spot with the Panthers in 2000–01, recording four goals and 22 points.
+Boyle had a rocky relationship with the team throughout his tenure with the Panthers, particularly after Florida hired hardnosed coach Mike Keenan in 2001, under whom he was often a healthy scratch.